MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-get-started-with-global-secure-access.md

 ## Prerequisites

-Administrators who interact with **Global Secure Access preview** features must have the [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference).
+Administrators who interact with **Global Secure Access** features must have the [Global Secure Access Administrator role](/azure/active-directory/roles/permissions-reference).
 Some features might also require other roles.

 To follow the [Zero Trust principle of least privilege](/security/zero-trust/), consider using [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-configure) to activate just-in-time privileged role assignments.